 Self-employed persons may be entitled to Canada Workers Benefit (CWB)

 This benefit was started in 2007 and previously known as Working Income tax benefit.
 Now it is called Canada Workers Benefits and reported on Line 45300 (2019) on the personal income tax return.
 You must be eligible to receive this benefit for your freelancing business.

 Beware of Tax Brackets in Canada

-The above mentioned information will hopefully increase your personal income tax knowledge.
+The above-mentioned information will hopefully increase your personal income tax knowledge.
 The CRA website is a great place to check out more detailed info about freelance taxes or any other tax topic in general.
-If you are looking for a individual tax preparation service or a tax planning advice, you can always reach to us.
+If you are looking for an individual tax preparation service or tax planning advice, you can always reach to us.

 Disclaimer: This post is for general purposes aimed at self-employed individuals who are working as Freelancers.
 At no point of time, it can be considered tax advice and the readers are cautioned to make any decision based on the reading of this post.